Living Sweet Moments

 My grandma was so busy eating them that she didn’t notice that there was a bee sitting on top of a blueberry.
 That darn bee stung her right on the lips and my poor grandma had swollen lips for one week!

-If you’re the kind of person that is running around in the morning, this Overnight Oatmeal In A Jar Recipe is perfect for you.
+If you’re the kind of person who is running around in the morning, this Overnight Oatmeal In A Jar Recipe is perfect for you.
 Make a few jars the night before and just grab them on the go the next morning.

 overnight oatmeal in a jar recipe - easy, simple and takes literally seconds to prepare.
 It tastes even better than regular oatmeal.